 The key business risks and uncertainties affecting the Company are closely related to the condition of the economic climate.
-In the context of significant credit pressures, risk management has been further strengthened throughout 2011.
+In the context of significant credit pressures, risk management has been further strengthened throughout 2012 such that the impairment charge has fallen despite an increase of 8 35% in loans and advances to customers.

-The Commercial Finance Board of Directors, assisted by the Risk Management Committee, continues to maintain the focus on Corporate Governance ensuring that legislative, regulatory and compliance requirements are met Integral to the risk management processes is the Commercial Finance Independent Credit Risk Control Unit which ensures that the Company's risk capital is managed effectively, reacting appropriately to changes in the economy and borrower behaviour
+The Commercial Finance Board of Directors, assisted by various Risk Committees, continues to maintain the focus on Corporate Governance ensuring that legislative, regulatory and compliance requirements are met and the Company's risk capital is managed effectively, reacting appropriately to changes in the economy and borrower behaviour